janastu/anthill19/pages/register.md

 #### Unconference

 What to expect
-: Set up days 7-10 Dec
+  - Build up days 7-10 Dec
-  Variety of sessions
+  - See tracks below
-  Demo event outcome to schools and insitutes
+  - Week 2 engagements focus on schools, colleges and insitutes
-  Clean up after the main conference
+  - Clean up and tear down activities

 ***Tracks***